rodmcnew/ksp-advanced-sas-for-all/README.md

 ## Advanced SAS For All - Mod for Kerbal Space Program
 This enables all advanced SAS functionality on all command pods and probe bodies in career mode.

-All manned and unmanned ships will gain these SAS abilities regardless of pilot skill level:
+All manned and unmanned ships will gain these SAS abilities:
 * SAS and stability
 * prograde and retrograde hold
 * normal and anti-normal hold